dathere/datapump/README.md

   --apikey TEXT        CKAN api key to use.  [required] --verbose            Show more information while processing.
   --debug              Show debugging messages.
-  --logfile PATH       The full path of the log file.  [default: ./datapump.log] --config FILE        Read configuration from FILE.
+  --logfile PATH       The full path of the main log file.  [default: ./datapump.log] --config FILE        Read configuration from FILE.
   --help               Show this message and exit.
 ```